 Calculating the Net Promoter Score in the hotel business

 Based on a review of 1-10, guests are divided into three categories: Detractors, Passives and Promoters.

-- Detractors: Guests who give a review of 6 points or less fall into this category.
+- Detractors: Guests who give a review of 6 points or less.
 They are not too impressed with the hotel and are not likely to become regular guests.
 Critics may also damage the reputation of your establishment through negative word-of-mouth advertising.

 - Passives: Neutrals give reviews of 7 or 8 points.
-They are reasonably satisfied with the service received, but could easily switch to one of your competitors if they perceive an advantage to booking with them.
+They are reasonably satisfied with the service received, but could easily switch to one of your competitors.
 It can be assumed that this type of guest has neither a negative nor a positive influence on other customers’ purchasing decisions.

-- Promoters: Guests who love your establishment and give it a score of 9 or 10 fall into this category.
-These customers are true cash cows; not only are they of higher value than your average guest, they are also the best advocates for your establishment.
+- Promoters: Guests who love your establishment and give it a score of 9 or 10.
+They are not only of higher value than your average guest, they are also the best advocates for your establishment.
 Great recommendations are the best form of free advertising!

 The Net Promoter Score is calculated from the difference between Promoters and Detractors:

 NPS = Promoters (in %) – Detractors (in %)

 An example: Your hotel is reviewed positively (9 or 10 points) by 80% of your guests.
 10% of the surveyed give it a neutral score (7 or 8 points) and 10% give it a negative score (6 or fewer points).

 The Detractors are substracted from the Promoters.
 Passives are ignored in the calculation.

 80 – 10 = 70

 In this example, the Net Promoter Score for your business is 70.